CanonicalLtd/maas-docs/en/installconfig-networking.md

 values for gateway and nameserver be entered in case you later remove your external DHCP and/or choose an IP assignment mode other than 'DHCP'.

+When the 'Active mapping' checkbox is enabled, MAAS will scan the subnet every 3 hours to discover hosts that have not been discovered passively.

 The **Static Routes** section:

 This section can be used to define a static route between two subnets, allowing